 It should be noted that the rehydrated blood worm diet can be used all the time, at any growing stage, not just on small or baby flytraps.

-A photo of Cephalotus feeding can be seen on the left.
+A photo of Cephalotus feeding can be seen above.

-And a photo of Pinguicula feeding with the “dusting method” can be seen below on the right.
+And a photo of Pinguicula feeding with the “dusting method” can be seen above.

-With a single bottle you keep next to your growing place, you will make your plants thrive!
-It’s cheap, fast, easy and a very rewarding method for growing these plants at accelerated speed!
+With a single bottle, you will make your plants thrive!
+It’s cheap, fast, easy, and a very rewarding method for growing these plants at an accelerated speed!

 – Francois Boulianne (Maiden)